tekumara/notes/python-dependency-resolution.md

 poetry is slower than pip-compile but can resolve [cases](https://github.com/jazzband/pip-tools/issues/1187) pip-compile can't.

-poetry can resolve for specific versions of Python.
+poetry requires that the version of python is specified, and will resolve for that version.

 ## [pipgrip](https://github.com/ddelange/pipgrip)